Can Your Credit Card Help With Coronavirus Travel Cancellations?

-MSC Cruises USA: All cruises have been canceled through July 10, 2020.
-Affected travelers can get a full refund or a credit toward a future cruise worth 125% of the original fare.
-Travelers with a cruise scheduled to depart on or before Sept.
-30, 2020 can reschedule their trip up to 48 hours before setting sail and receive a 100% credit for a future trip.
+MSC Cruises USA: All cruises have been canceled through July 31, 2020.
+MSC Meraviglia cruises to and from New York from Sept.
+5 through Oct.
+22, 2020 have also been canceled.
+Affected travelers can get a full refund or a credit toward a future cruise worth 100% of the original fare.
+Plus, travelers with a cruise scheduled to depart on or before Oct.
+31, 2020 can reschedule their trip up to 48 hours before setting sail and receive a 100% credit for a future trip.
 Cancellation requests must be submitted online, and rescheduled cruises must depart on or before Dec.
 31, 2021.
 For more details about the latest cruise changes, see the MSC Cruises itinerary updates webpage.

-Norwegian Cruise Line: Norwegian has canceled all cruises through June 30, 2020.
-Travelers can receive a full refund (by submitting requests online) or a cruise credit worth 125% or 150% of the amount paid, depending on departure date.
+Norwegian Cruise Line: Norwegian has canceled all cruises through July 31, 2020.
+Travelers can receive a full refund (by submitting requests online by June 19, 2020) or a cruise credit worth 125% or 150% of the amount paid, depending on departure date.
 Credits must be used on a trip scheduled to leave on or before Dec.
 31, 2022.

-All new and existing bookings for departures through Sept.
+All new and existing bookings for departures through Nov.
 30, 2020 can be canceled up to 48 hours before.
-If you do so, you’ll receive a credit good for a cruise leaving sometime before the end of 2022.
-For all cruises scheduled to depart on or after Oct.
-1, you can cancel for a full refund up to 120 days before you set sail.
+If you do so, you’ll get a credit good for a cruise leaving sometime before the end of 2022.
+You can also cancel for a full refund up to 120 days before you set sail.

-Princess Cruise Lines: Princess has paused operations of all ships through June 30, 2020, and all of the following for the rest of 2020: Alaska, Canada & New England, and Europe cruise and cruise tours for all of 2020.
-Some lines may be affected after June 30.
+Princess Cruise Lines: Princess has paused operations of all ships through June 30, 2020.
 Wilderness lodges, trains, and buses operated by Princess in Alaska will not operate this summer, either.
+Several lines are canceled after June 30, too, including trips sailing from Australia, Vancouver, Seattle, and Taiwan.
 Princess has a webpage detailing all of these impacted trips, as well as others.

-If your trip has been cancelled, you have two refund options: Receive a credit to use on a future trip worth 125% of the cruise fare paid, or request a cash refund by filling out an online form.
-You must request the full refund by May 31 or you will be automatically given the credit for future use.
-Cruise credits must be used on or before May 1, 2022.
+If your trip has been cancelled, you may have two refund options: Receive a credit to use on a future trip, or request a cash refund by filling out an online form.
+Instructions and deadlines for refund requests vary for each impacted trip, so see the website for specifics.

-Royal Caribbean International: The cruise line has now suspended operations through June 11, 2020, and is aiming to resume some trips by June 12.
-However, Canadian ship ports are closed through July 1, and the liner has canceled its June 13 Vision of the Seas sailing and its June 20 Anthem of the Seas sailing.
+Royal Caribbean International: The cruise line has now suspended operations through July 31, 2020, and is aiming to resume some trips by August 1, 2020.
+However, Canadian ship ports are closed through Oct.
+31, 2020, and the liner has canceled its China trips through June 30, 2020, and the Voyager of the Seas trip departing July 3.
 If your trip has been impacted, you will automatically get a 125% credit good toward a future cruise that sails by April 30, 2022 (just make sure you rebook your cruise by Dec.
 31, 2021).

 For more information about travel refunds, see Royal Caribbean’s Health and Travel Alerts webpage.